kcotoi/SOLSniperNFT-Releases/README.md

 - Improve the UI.
 Currently the ranks are not shown very nice so this will be improved.

-- When enabling/disabling ranks implement so that the change is reflected immediatly in the UI.

 - Inform user that the ranking has not be found and should check if mapping is needed.

-- Add option to set your own limits for coloring

-- Add more mappings to the application
+- Add more mappings to the application (This is something that will be done weekly)

 - Refactor code